garetht/notes/cssnotes.md

 This pushes the element around on the page - based on its current position - without affecting anything else, and while taking up the space it would under static positioning.
 The cursor is considered to be hovering over the element in its new position, rather than from the space it occupied under static positioning.
 This allows the element to move on top of other objects.

-Given that we can move objects on top of each other, relative positioning also gives the z-index property, which determines the element's stack order on the page.
-By default, whatever element comes later in the page is of a higher rank.
-Relatively positioned objects are always on top of static ones.
-A z-index of -1 moves the element behind the page.

 We can use webkit-transition with relative positioning to make objects bounce about the page.

 ```css